grafana/grafana/docs/sources/panels/transform-data/add-transformation-to-data.md

 +++
-title = "Apply a transformation to data" weight = 20 aliases = ["/docs/sources/panels/transform-data/apply-transformation-to-data/"]
+title = "Add a transformation to data" weight = 20 aliases = ["/docs/sources/panels/transform-data/add-transformation-to-data/", "/docs/sources/panels/transform-data/apply-transformation-to-data", "/docs/grafana/latest/panels/transform-data/apply-transformation-to-data"]
 +++

-# Apply a transformation function to data
+# Add a transformation function to data

-The following steps guide you in applying a transformation to data.
+The following steps guide you in adding a transformation to data.
 This documentation does not include steps for each type of transformation.
 For a complete list of transformations, refer to [Transformation functions]({{< relref "transformation-functions.md" >}}).

 ## Before you begin